NavAHRS/lsm6-arduino/README.md

   The last values read from the gyro.

 * `uint8_t last_status`<br>
   The status of the last I&sup2;C write transmission.
-See the [`Wire.endTransmission()` documentation](http://arduino.cc/en/Reference/WireEndTransmission) for return values.
+See the [`twMaster.endTransmission()` documentation](http://arduino.cc/en/Reference/WireEndTransmission) for return values.

 * `LSM6(void)`<br>
   Constructor.